milicolazo/python-intermediate-inflammation/README.md

 ## Installation

+Users may wish to install this software within a virtual environment.
+To create a python virtual environment:
+`$ python -m venv <name-of-dirctory>`

+Then activate the virtual environment with:
+`$ source <path-to-directory>/bin/activate`

-Clone this repo and then inside the local directory execute \
+Once the virtual environment is active you can clone this repository to your local machine, and install the package as follows, from inside the local directory: \
-`$ pip install -e .`
+`$ pip install .`

 ## Contact Information